-In a typical factory structure (or layout), there are many metallic objects that are moving in a closed space, resulting in unforeseeable fluctuation in received radio signal indication (RSSI) due to rapid change in propagation condition.
-An example of measurement in a metal casting site showed RSSI changed by more than 20dB within a short time ranging from tens of milliseconds to hundreds of milliseconds as discussed earlier in Figure 4.
+In a typical factory structure (or layout), there are many metallic objects that are moving in a closed space, resulting in unforeseeable fluctuation in RSSI due to rapid change in propagation condition.
+An example of measurement in a metal casting site showed RSSI changed by more than 20 dB within a short time ranging from tens of milliseconds to hundreds of milliseconds as discussed earlier in Figure 4-Figure 4.
 The bandwidth might decrease by one-tenth in a case during RSSI dropped.
 Another example of measurement in a large machine assembly site indicted burst-loss occurred for the duration of several hundred milliseconds as shown in Figure 16.

-Figure 16 Burst-loss measurement in a large machine assembly site [19]
+Figure 16-Burst-loss measurement in a large machine assembly site-(Maruhashi [26])

 In order to ensure transfer of information between terminals in a dynamically changing wireless environment within the allowed latency as required by factory applications, a fast and efficient queueing control and forwarding mechanism to multiple links is needed while maintaining required QoS for the application.
-For this purpose, we consider the applicability of the PFC (Priority-base Flow Control) protocol specified in the IEEE Std.
-802.1Q-2018, as shown in Figure 17.
+For this purpose, we consider the applicability of the Priority-base Flow Control (PFC) protocol specified in the IEEE Std 802.1Q-2018, as shown in Figure 17.

-Figure 17 PFC aware system queue functions with Link Aggregation (Rewritten Figure 36-4 in Std.
-802.1Q-2018)
+Figure 17-PFC aware system queue functions with Link Aggregation (Rewritten Figure 36-4 in IEEE Std 802.1Q-2018)

 It should be noted that the application of PFC has been so far used in data center environment.
 However, when used in a factory environment such as the one described above, the performance and efficiency of the PFC protocols can be degraded significantly due to reduced available bandwidth between terminals.
-A real time video streaming is a good example illustrating when the performance of the PFC function can be improved when operating in varying radio propagation conditions.
-Traffic for the video stream is allocated high priority in normal operation condition (i.e. traffic type for video has higher priority than traffic for critical applications according to Table I-2 in the Std.802.1Q-2018 [7]).
+A real-time video streaming is a good example illustrating when the performance of the PFC function can be improved when operating in varying radio propagation conditions.
+Traffic for the video stream is allocated high priority in normal operation condition (i.e., traffic type for video has higher priority than traffic for critical applications according to Table I-2 in IEEE Std 802.1Q-2018[22] [7]).
 With varying RSSI, the available bandwidth between terminals is reduced.
-In real time video streaming application, video quality can be adapted to available link bandwidth (along the end to end path) at the codec source.
-However, until this video adaptation is complete, while the bandwidth of the link is low and the video quality is degraded below its usable level, streaming is paused, although further packets are incoming to the queueing buffer which are not useable any more.
-This is the current operation of PFC because data loss is not allowed in a data center for which the PFC protocols was originally designed.
+In real-time video streaming application, video quality can be adapted to available link bandwidth (along the end-to-end path) at the codec source.
+However, until this video adaptation is complete, while the bandwidth of the link is low and the video quality is degraded below its usable level, streaming is paused, although further packets are incoming to the queueing buffer that are not useable any more.
+This is the current operation of PFC because data loss is not allowed in a data center for which the PFC protocol was originally designed.

 Since the video packets are no longer usable, pause operation and preserving the video packets is no longer valid during this transition period.
-During this period, the packets for steaming shall be discarded and critical traffic shall continue to be sent.
+During this period, the packets for streaming shall be are discarded and critical traffic shall continues to be sent.
 A more efficient operation method is to discard the unusable video packets until useful video packets are sent again.
 This occurs when video adaptation to a lower quality matching the available bandwidth, or the link bandwidth is recovered naturally or by switching to a new link with sufficient bandwidth.

-&lt;sup>9 Section 36.1.1 in IEEE Std.
-802.1Q-2018 says "Operation of PFC is limited to a data center environment."
+$^{^{13}}$ Subclause 36.1.1 in IEEE Std 802.1Q-2018 reads "Operation of PFC is limited to a data center environment."

-- 1 If another ISS (or EISS) connection becomes available for the video stream application, data frame - 2 can then be forwarded dynamically at the bridge.
-(Table 17)
+If another ISS (or EISS) connection becomes available for the video stream application, data frame can then be forwarded dynamically at the bridge (Table 17).

-3 Table 17 Gaps between Current PFC (IEEE Std.802.1Q-2018) and Functions to be enhanced
+Table 17-Gaps between Current PFC (IEEE Std 802.1Q-2018) and Functions to be enhanced